 Gap Analysis Template

-Find, define, and close gaps to help your business reach its potential.
+Find, define, and close gaps to help your business reach its potential with the gap analysis template.

 About the Gap Analysis Template

-Your team can use a gap analysis to help identify what’s missing from company products or processes.
-Collaborate on and analyze historical performance benchmarks together.
+The gap analysis template helps you identify what’s missing from company products or processes, making it easy to collaborate on and analyze historical performance benchmarks.
 Sharing information reduces guesswork or conflicting opinions – especially when you focus on your organization’s internal elements and its challenges or opportunities for improvement.

 This template can be adapted from the general gap analysis to focus on specific gap analyses for skills, candidates, software, processes, vendors, training, market, data, or security.
-After you complete a gap analysis, you may want to commit to a SWOT analysis to identify broader strengths and opportunities.
+After you complete a gap analysis, you may want to conduct a SWOT analysis to identify broader strengths and opportunities.

-A gap analysis is a strategic process that helps your business compare its current, real-world situation with its ideal goals.
-When you determine what obstacles might be preventing teams or individuals from attaining goals sooner, it helps you push your organization toward growth and development.
+Using this strategic process helps your business compare its current, real-world situation with its ideal goals.
+Determining what obstacles might prevent teams or individuals from attaining goals sooner allows you to push your organization toward growth and development.

 Pinpointing goals, understanding the current situation, and figuring out remaining obstacles allows your team to collaborate on a plan to achieve those goals.